sobhanhemati/Efficient-Spectral-Hashing-ESH-/README.md

-# Efficient-Spectral-Hashing-ESH-
+#  Python implementation of "A non-alternating graph hashing algorithm for large scale image search" paper

-Python implementation of "A non-alternating graph hashing algorithm for large scale image search" paper.
+# Efficient-Spectral-Hashing-ESH

 # Dependencies :
 Tensorflow 2.1.0 or later